//remvovingautofillcolour

 3. Data Delivery — we have to make it possible for clients to consume our data (API, for example)

-DaaS is selling you the materials, not the solution itself.
+Daas is selling you the materials, not the solution itself.
 You have to adapt the data to your needs to extract the value.
 So, the potential clients pool is decreased to those who have the data team as a resource.
 But, those clients with developers can tune data products exactly as they need.

 When you are hungry you have 2 main options.